Vivprime/Diabetes-Prediction-System/README.md

 Fill in the required health-related information in the form.
 Click the "Submit" button to get the prediction result.
 View the prediction result on the page.

+data has been visualized and analysed using pandas, matplotlib pyplot, seaborn, Scikit learn. and imported to the django project for the diabetes prediction system!